 2. Another source of historical writing is experiential in nature.
 Just last year, I had an idea about enhancing my exploration of historic Jamestown, Virginia.
 Written explanations of the 1607 landing site were descriptive, but they paled in comparison to an incorporation of photos of the actual soil and triangular walls of the old fort.
 More often than not, we forget that curriculum enhancement is as much a task for the writer as the instructor.
 When discussing the impact of the brass cannon, a caption or photo can’t approach the effectiveness of a video reenactment of British cannon fire at Yorktown.

 3.In addition to photo and video, there are other ways to enhance curriculum without ever requiring teachers or students to leave the classroom.
-In a curriculum module about the space race of the 1950s and 1960s, teaching and learning can come to life at publicly available resources such as this virtual tour of NASA technology
+In a curriculum module about the space race of the 1950s and 1960s, teaching and learning can come to life at publicly available resources such as NASA’s virtual tour of the moon.

 4.When alignment with Common Core standards is a component of curriculum writing, there is no better resource for checking alignment than the Core Standards especially as the 42 Common Core states’ standards are edited and revised over time.
 Conveniently located state standards for Social Studies are difficult to find because each state has its own system of menus, links,and files to download.
 Instead of searching through disjointed sources and navigating dozens of websites, K-12 standards for all of the states can be located here.